linuxboot/heads-wiki/About/Heads-threat-model.md

-**Note on TPMTOTP attestation and GPIO reset attacks:** On Intel platforms where coreboot does not lock the PCH GPIO pad configuration (most platforms before Alder Lake), an attacker with OS-level code execution can reprogram the TPM's reset pin.
-A GPIO reset preserves TPM NVRAM but clears PCRs to zero.
-The attacker can then replay PCR extends from measurement logs (`cbmem -L`, `/tmp/measurements`), causing `tpm2_unseal` to succeed on the sealed TOTP/HOTP secret at NVRAM index 0x4d47 — no passphrase is required.
-The attacker obtains the 20-byte shared secret and can produce valid TOTP/HOTP codes indefinitely.
-This is more severe than mere code forgery: the secret itself is extractable.
+**Note on TPMTOTP attestation and GPIO reset attacks:** On Intel platforms where coreboot does not lock the PCH GPIO pad configuration (most platforms before Alder Lake), an attacker with OS-level code execution can assert the TPM's PLTRST# signal via PCH GPIO register access.
+This resets the TPM, preserving NVRAM but clearing PCRs to zero (per TCG Section 12.2.3.2: PCRs volatile on Reset; Section 37: NV indices persist).
+The attacker could then replay PCR extends from measurement logs (`cbmem -L`, `/tmp/measuring_trace.log`), causing `tpm2_unseal` to succeed on the sealed TOTP/HOTP secret at NVRAM index 0x4d47 — no passphrase is required.
+The attacker could obtain the 20-byte shared secret and produce valid TOTP/HOTP codes indefinitely.
+This would be more severe than mere code forgery: the secret itself could be extracted.
 The TPM Disk Unlock Key with passphrase is not affected.
 This is a coreboot bug, not a Heads bug — the fix must come from coreboot upstream.
 See the [TPM GPIO Reset Vulnerability](https://github.com/linuxboot/heads/blob/master/doc/TPM_GPIO_Reset_Vulnerability.md)